The Important Subject You’re Not Being Taught In College

 Finally, imagine that you were wrong.
 You are in over your head.
 You simply don’t know enough.
 It’s the stuff of nightmares.

 I’m sure that we’ve all been in situations like this at one point or another, whether in college or not.
 You take on a task for which you feel prepared, or at least able, and then the whole thing turns out to be a non-starter.
+Even the act of going to college can make you feel wholly unprepared, despite feeling confident in yourself before arriving.
+Most students have the odd hiccup when they first start college, like not reading the reviews for your insurance company (this review for epremium renters insurance is a good place to get started if you’ve had this particular hiccup), or not buying detergent for your laundry.
+However, the absolute worst hiccup you can have, if you can even call it a hiccup, is seemingly not knowing a single thing about the course you’ve signed up for.
 I happen to have been in the exact situation outlined above.
-But here’s the scary part: this was a history based government course.
+But here’s the scary part: this was a history-based government course.
 I was a junior in the Government Department.
 And I found my knowledge of history lacking.

 It would have been one thing if I were a freshman.
 Lack of knowledge at that level is expected.
 During sophomore year it is made fun of.
 But the third year?
 That is supposed to be the point in an undergraduate’s career when their hand finally steadies at the helm.
 The oceans of knowledge are not as threatening, and a course forward can begin to be charted.
 Instead, I found like fifteen leaks all over the place.
 And then the ship pitched sideways.
 Metaphor over.